 Nationally, students from low-income backgrounds graduate from college at a significantly lower rate than their higher-income peers.
 The University of Texas at Austin has narrowed its graduation gap over the past decade, but there is more work to be done to ensure all students have the support they need to succeed.

-Launching in fall 2020, a new initiative building on the proven model of the Dell Scholars program helps level the playing field.
+Launched in fall 2020, a new initiative builds on the proven model of the Dell Scholars program to help level the playing field.
 UT for Me – Powered by Dell Scholars provides the individualized support students need to persist through college and reach a degree.

-Every student that works hard and wants to go to college to earn their degree should have an opportunity to do that.Susan Dell
+Every student who works hard and wants to go to college to earn their degree should have an opportunity to do that.Susan Dell

 How it helps